andrewantolino/react-login/README.md

 # React Login

-Little react demo.
-Consists of a login screen with login form, animated backgrounds and login animations
+Login screen and form built with React.